 Our behavioral neuroscience lab at Loma Linda University in southern California primarily uses animal models of neurological disease to understand their mechanisms and potential therapeutic treatments.
-Techniques used include behavioral assessment (e.g., water maze) of rats and genetically modified (transgenic/ knockout) mice, pharmacology (e.g., manipulation of behavior with various drugs), small animal surgery (e.g., intracardial perfusion, induction of ischemic stroke and/or traumatic brain injury), histology / immunohistochemistry (e.g., visualization of neurons and Alzheimer’s-like amyloid plaques in brain slices), stereological microscopy (unbiased quantification of brain structures under a microscope), and biochemistry (e.g., protein assays of brain tissue using Western blot and ELISA).
+Techniques used include behavioral assessment (e.g., water maze) of rats, genetically modified (transgenic/ knockout) mice, and drosophila melanogaster (fruit flies), pharmacology (e.g., manipulation of behavior with various drugs), small animal surgery (e.g., intracardial perfusion, induction of ischemic stroke and/or traumatic brain injury), histology / immunohistochemistry (e.g., visualization of neurons and Alzheimer’s-like amyloid plaques in brain slices), stereological microscopy (unbiased quantification of brain structures under a microscope), and biochemistry (e.g., protein assays of brain tissue using Western blot and ELISA).

 Our lab’s research papers generally fall into 1 of 3 categories: 1) Phenotyping models of neurodegeneration, 2) Treating models of neurodegeneration, and 3) The effects of phytochemicals on the brain.
-Long-standing collaborations with other labs here (John Zhang, Jiping Tang, Andy Obenaus, Bill Pearce, Denise Bellinger, Larry Longo, and Steve Ashwal) have yielded several publications characterizing rodent models of juvenile and adult brain injury (e.g. traumatic brain injury, stroke, radiation) and treatments for these injuries (monoclonal antibody, pomegranate, stem cells, melatonin, osteopontin, fingomilod, MMP inhibition, DJNK inhibition, hemodilution, and aquaporin-4 RNA interference).
-Our lab also functions as the Neurobehavioral Core Facility for Loma Linda University’s Hemorrhagic Stroke Center.
+Long-standing collaborations with other labs here (John Zhang, Jiping Tang, Andy Obenaus, Bill Pearce, Denise Bellinger, Larry Longo, and Steve Ashwal) have yielded several publications characterizing rodent models of juvenile and adult brain injury (e.g. traumatic brain injury, stroke, radiation) and treatments for these injuries (monoclonal antibody, polyphenols, stem cells, melatonin, osteopontin, fingomilod, MMP inhibition, DJNK inhibition, hemodilution, and aquaporin-4 RNA interference).
+Our lab also functions as the Neurobehavioral Core Facility for Loma Linda University’s Center for Brain Hemorrhage Research.
 The lab’s main interests lie in exploring the interface between acute brain injury (e.g., TBI, stroke, radiation) and subsequent neurodegeneration (e.g., Alzheimer’s neuropathology) and in dissecting the mechanisms by which plant-based compounds (phytochemicals) can influence the brain’s functions under these conditions.